Beginner’s Guide to Cuban Spanish

 In Varadero, where tourism thrives, the dialect is a mix of standard Spanish and local variations.
 It’s slightly more neutral but still retains key Cuban characteristics.

-African languages have left a significant mark on Cuban Spanish, contributing to its rhythm e vocabulary.
-Words like "chévere" e "ñángara" (communist) are derived from African languages.
+African languages have left a significant mark on Cuban Spanish, contributing to its rhythm and vocabulary.
+Words like "chévere" and "ñángara" (communist) are derived from African languages.

 The core structure of Cuban Spanish is rooted in Castilian Spanish but has been modified over centuries.
 The influence is evident in the grammar and formal vocabulary.